allnulled/web2os/README.md

 But also, you can see how a Chromium browser does all of this in live, interact with it by hand in the moment, and it is very simple to use because you only have to use the technologies you already know, the JavaScript of the browser and Node.js!

 Happy scraping!

+*Take into account that I am the developer of the NaturalScript programming language, and I have been working on Open Source projects since I know that Microsoft is not available to give 5.000 dollars to programming languages that come nearer to natural language, and they do not even want to give explanations about their reasons...
+Well, Microsoft, Google, Intel and Oracle, neither of them are capable to answer a request by a simple novice developer who is giving big part of its time to the Open Source community.*